Skip to content

 Security and health care abroad

-Health is one of the most critical aspects of retirement, as old age brings many illnesses.
-For example, in countries with a constant and warm climate, flu waves caused by autumn and winter weather are less noticeable.
-There are also some countries where health care is better than in Germany.
-Some countries known for their excellent health care are, for example
+As many age-related complaints also occur with age, the health aspect is one of the most important.
+In countries with a constant and warm climate, the flu epidemics triggered by the fall and winter weather are less pronounced.
+There are also countries where healthcare is better than in Germany.
+Some countries that are known for their good healthcare are, for example

 • USA (although costs are higher than in Germany)